trr266/carbonfood/README.md

 - For MacOS: You need to install the Mac OS developer tools.
 Open a terminal and run `xcode-select --install`.
 Follow the instructions.
 - On Linux: We have never seen a Unix environment without 'make'.

-**Please note:** Because of the power simulation and the researcher degree of freedom analysis, reproducing all elements takes several hours.
-You can instead only reproduce subsets of the analysis by running `make power`, `make findings`, or `make rdf`.
+**Please note:** Because of the power simulation and the researcher degree of freedom analysis, reproducing all elements would take several hours.
+To cut down on this, `make all` uses static versions of these data files (stored in `static`).
+If you want to reproduce these files, you need to run `make dist-clean`, followed by `make all`.
+You can also just reproduce subsets of the analysis by running `make power`, `make findings`, or `make rdf`.

 ```
 # Code to install packages to your system